Patricia Derian: Biography

 Derian, who had headed an Inter-American Commission on Human Rights delegation in 1979 to investigate reports of widespread human rights abuses in Argentina, returned to Buenos Aires in 1985 to testify in the historic Trial of the Juntas.
 She was quoted in documents in the National Security Archive openly accusing military leaders of torture of prisoners at a meeting in Argentina in 1977.
 An Argentinian journalist, Jacobo Timerman, who was tortured by the junta, credited Derian with saving him from execution.
 She supported Philippine leader Benigno Aquino Jr. and the South Korean dissident Kim Dae-jung.
 (When Kim was elected president she was invited as a special guest to his inauguration.)
-In December 2016, it was revealed that Derian eliminated her State Department files shortly before the January 20, 1981, inauguration of Ronald Reagan (who lampooned Derian, saying that she should "walk a mile in the moccasins" of the military despots before she criticized them) for fear that his political appointees "might share those names and their information with the oppressive foreign governments which would put her informants in greater peril."
+In December 2016, it was revealed that Derian eliminated her State Department files shortly before the January 20, 1981, inauguration of Ronald Reagan (who lampooned Derian, saying that she should "walk a mile in the moccasins" of the military despots before she criticized them) for fear that his political appointees "might share those names and their information with the oppressive foreign governments which would put her informants in greater peril".

 As the principal source of an October 1987 exposé published in The Nation, Derian revealed that in June 1976 Secretary of State Henry Kissinger had secretly given a "green light" of approval to Argentina's new far-right military rulers for state terrorist policies against a purposely overblown left-wing guerrilla threat.
 "It sickened me", said Derian upon revealing that in 1977, then-U.S. Ambassador to Argentina Robert C. Hill reported to her Kissinger's real role, "that with an imperial wave of his hand, an American could sentence people to death on the basis of a cheap whim.
 As time went on I saw Kissinger's footprints in a lot of countries.
 It was the repression of a democratic ideal."

-She died in Chapel Hill, North Carolina, on May 20, 2016, after suffering Alzheimer's disease.
+She died in Chapel Hill, North Carolina, on May 20, 2016, aged 87, from Alzheimer's disease.
 The same day, former President Carter issued the following statement: "Rosalynn and I are deeply saddened by the passing of Patricia Derian.
 As the senior State Department official in charge of human rights during my administration, Patt spent hundreds of hours meeting with victims and their families.
 She became a champion of oppressed people around the world, helping me exert pressure on dictatorships from Argentina to South Korea.
 Because of her determination and effective advocacy, countless human rights and democracy activists survived that period, going on to plant the seeds of freedom in Latin America, Asia, and beyond.
 We send our deepest condolences to her husband, Hodding Carter, and their extended family."